 The Board of FP McCann is committed to ensuring compliance with competition law and all employees should be aware that any infringements of the procedures or guidelines in this manual will be viewed very seriously and may result in disciplinary action being taken.
 You should take the time to read this manual carefully.
 Compliance with competition law is in all our interests.

-Signed:
+Signed: //y/h

-Hugh McCann

-Managing Director

-Reviewed:

-Last Reviewed:

-Next Review:
+Hugh McCann Managing Director Reviewed: Last Reviewed: Next Review:

-12 January 2023
+12 January 2024 12 January 2023 January 2025

-21 January 2022